-Your best defense against failure is to buy a window with a good, long warranty right from the start; 10 to 20 years is standard these days.
+Your best defense against a broken window seal is to buy a window with a good, long warranty right from the start; 10 to 20 years is standard these days.
 Some companies even offer “lifetime” warranties.
 Insulating glass mounted in the frame at the window manufacturing plant has all the seals and safeguards necessary for long life.

 Direct-set glass (Fig. B), glass manufactured to a specific size and shape then set into a site-built frame by carpenters (or you), has a strong chance of failure if installed wrong.
 The seal is likely to deteriorate if setting blocks aren’t installed to hold the bottom seal up and away from moisture and if the window isn’t properly caulked and sealed where it meets the stops.
 Often, the company that manufactures the direct-set glass will warranty the window if it’s installed by them.
 Installation will be more expensive, but you may get a longer-lasting window.